Court results - Mid Sussex

 The following are results contributed by HM Court Service, of cases sentenced by Sussex Northern magistrates sitting at Crawley.

-Paul Martin, 47, of Portland Road, Burgess Hill, was banned from driving for 18 months, with a £750 fine, a £75 victim services surcharge, and £85 costs.
-He had pleaded guilty to drink driving at Hassocks.

-Michael Cusack, 75, of Broadbridge Lane, Smallfield, was fined £293, with a £29 victim services surcharge, £85 costs, and four penalty points added to his licence.
-He had pleaded guilty to speeding in London Road, East Grinstead.

-Mark Gilmore, 51, of Comptons Lane, Horsham, was fined £660, with a £66 victim services surcharge, £85 costs, and six penalty points added to his licence.
-He had been convicted of failing to identify a driver suspected of speeding at Bolney.
+Roger Johnson, 52, of Plough Lane, Horsham, was fined £146, with a £30 victim services surcharge, £85 costs, and three penalty points added to his licence.
+He had pleaded guilty to speeding at Bolney.

-Scott Woolley, 34, of Lynton Park Avenue, East Grinstead, was fined £146, with a £20 victim services surcharge, £85 costs, and three penalty points added to his licence.
-He had pleaded guilty to speeding in London Road, East Grinstead.
+Bruce Lindsay-Smith, 57, of Meath Green Lane, Horley, was fined £266, with a £30 victim services surcharge, £85 costs, and three penalty points added to his licence.
+He had pleaded guilty to speeding at Bolney.

-Roy Willis, 42, of Upper St Johns Road, Burgess Hill, was fined £200, with a £30 victim services surcharge, and £85 costs.
-He had pleaded guilty to breaching a non-molestation order by going to an address in Burgess Hill, and to possessing a Class B drug (cannabis), and admitted breaching a conditional discharge.
+Arron Sengar, 34, of Forge Way, Burgess Hill, was given a one year conditional discharge, with a £20 victim services surcharge, and £85 costs.
+He had pleaded guilty to harassment in Haywards Heath.
+A restraining order was made, barring him from contacting the victim, or going to an address in Haywards Heath.

+Christopher Holdham, 32, of Alinora Crescent, Goring-by-Sea, was banned from driving for 14 months, with a £300 fine, and a £30 victim services surcharge.
+He had pleaded guilty to drink driving in Beech Way, Haywards Heath.

-Nyle Hockham, 25, of no fixed address, was jailed for 16 weeks, with £375 compensation, an £80 victim services surcharge, and £625 costs.
-He had been found guilty of four counts of common assault in Haywards Heath.
+Simon Fannon, 38, of Broxmead Lane, Bolney, was banned from driving for 22 months, with a £212 fine, a £30 victim services surcharge, and £85 costs.
+He had pleaded guilty to drink driving in The Street, Bolney.

-Jordan Tingley, 23, of no fixed address, was jailed for 16 weeks, with £375 compensation, an £80 victim services surcharge, and £625 costs.
-He had been found guilty of four counts of common assault in Haywards Heath.
+Robert Young, of no fixed address, was jailed for eight weeks, with a £115 victim services surcharge.
+He had been found guilty of common assault in Burgess Hill, and pleaded guilty to theft of approximately 20 provisional driving licences.

 -